 How I Quit My Job to Become an Online Entrepreneur

-Waking up very early in the morning, It’s another week ahead, another weekend just ended, That mood when all that hovers in my head is how to catch a bus and get to the office before traffic builds.
+Waking up very early in the morning, It’s another week ahead, another weekend just ended, That mood when all that hovers in my head is how to catch a bus and get to the office before traffic builds – gidi traffic wahala.
 I do not know if you can identify with this nostalgia.
 Maybe I should take it a step further – you are committed to your work and what you do, but there is still these feeling there should be more.
 You always feel caged in, you have a sense of feeling time is passing you, you are aware you are not moving at a commensurate pace you would.
 You work very hard yet you can’t pay your own bills as you ought, most times your salary is finished upon arrival.
-Personally for me it comes with a feeling on inadequacy.
+Personally, for me, it comes with a feeling on inadequacy.

-I love my life and I want to take it serious!
-I want the best for myself and every fiber of my being was and is still determine to reach for the galaxies.
+I love my life and I want to take it seriously!
+I want the best for myself and every fiber of my being was and is still determined to reach for the galaxies.
 My dream of greatness is not just negotiable.
 Yet following my dreams became a major uphill, it was a very difficult decision to make.
-More difficult than I even imagined.
+More difficult than I ever imagined.

-I was not only tired, I was ready to do something about it – unfortunately this point is where many never gets to.
+I was not only tired, but I was also ready to do something about it – unfortunately, this point is where many never get to.
 Maybe you also reading this.
 I know I must have lost so many through my lengthy thoughts, but for you to keep reading through to this point means you are either curious or you identify with the story.

 So I was gonna quit my job.
 Nobody understood with me!
 Some felt it was stupid, some said I was lazy, others saw me as being irresponsible.
 For some of my family members especially my mum, the issue isn’t quitting, but seating back at home and working on my PC.
-My mum couldn’t understand with me becoming a freelancer or an online entrepreneur.
+My mum couldn’t understand with me becoming a freelancer or becoming an online entrepreneur in Nigeria.
 I did not think I understand either.
-Like I said I was not earning on my blog at the time, all I got from it was just satisfaction but that was god enough to start, and unfortunately my work did not give me enough time to combine both, my only option was to choose between them.
-My brain chose to continue my work, while my mind chose my blog.
+Like I said I was not earning on my blog at the time, all I got from it was just satisfaction but that was good enough to start, and unfortunately, my work did not give me enough time to combine both, my only option was to choose between them.
+My brain chose to continue my work – I need the pay, while my mind chose my blog.
 It was more like a tale of two natures finding expression within me.

 I understood the implication of this decision – I was going to leave my apartment and move in back with my mum as paying rent in that part of town will be too expensive without a basic monthly pay.
 My marriage plans with have to be on hold till further notice and other life projects.
 It was a big deal, and a bitter pill to swallow.
 Regardless my mind was made up.
 Thank God for the supportive woman God planted into my life, even though she couldn’t understand some things, she trusted my decisions and believed the best for me.
 Beyond what my work gave me, she was concerned about my happiness genuinely.